-Our research program ranks second nationally among all urology departments for National Institutes of Health funding, with amounts totaling more than $6.7 million.
+Our research program ranks third nationally among all urology departments for National Institutes of Health funding.
 Our multi-dimensional, interactive and highly transformative approach to research provides the foundation for the department's strong research standing.

 Areas of Research

 Conducting research to help advance men’s health in the fields of male reproductive medicine, sexual medicine and surgery.

 Analyzing the management and outcomes of patients born with congenital anomalies of the genitourinary system.

 Evaluating robotic surgery techniques to improve patient outcomes and developing interventions to reduce kidney stone formation and recurrence.

 Understanding racial health disparities in prostate cancer aggressiveness and outcomes, and improving urologic healthcare for sexual minorities.